DavidRandallPeters/3DModeling/3D_001_UVMapping.md

 <br>

-This is for two main reaons:
+This is for two main reasons:

 1. Seams can become visible when applying textures - though, this is becoming less and less and issue as software such as Substance Painter becomes more intuitive and versatile.